Ocean State Biking Adventure

 Bicycle enthusiasts, did you know that Rhode Island offers casual to serious touring cyclists daily rides of 10 to 30 miles along bike paths, bikeways, and along waterways through gorgeous scenery?

 Several bikeways are accessible without a car from Newport or Providence, so you can stay in either or both cities and rent bikes for a car-free getaway!
 Public buses have racks for two bikes on the front, making it easy to travel between these cities to enjoy as many days of cycling as you want, with varied scenery and awesome food along the way.
-You can fly into PVD airport or take Amtrak to Kingston (for Newport) or Providence and use a ride-sharing app to get to and from your hotel.
+You can fly into Rhode Island T.F.
+Green International Airport or take Amtrak to Kingston (for Newport) or Providence and use a ride-sharing app to get to and from your hotel.

 Newport: Ocean Drive Loop (map)